 Importance of Accountability: Getting Over Your Addiction

-Starting the diet on my own, I quickly realized that I was missing something.
-That something, was someone.
+Starting the diet on my own, I quickly realised that I was missing something.
+That something was someone.
 I needed to tell my friends about my commitment, or I would fail.
-Eventually, I convinced a friend to do it with me, and we stayed dessert free for the four months.
+Eventually, I convinced a friend to do it with me, and we stayed dessert-free for the four months.

-Looking back, I realize that I couldn’t have done it on my own.
+Looking back, I realise that I couldn’t have done it on my own.

 Don’t Even Try

 You don’t have to fight addiction all by yourself — and you really shouldn’t try to.
 Trying to beat an addiction alone, is like trying to beat an elephant in a wrestling match; you’ll wear yourself out before you even begin to have an advantage.
 You’re addicted, and that means you need help.